 In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. x neglecta, Neglected Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. wiegandii, Wiegand's Juneberry.
 The DNR does not list A. x neglecta or A. wiegandii as currently present in the state.

 Uses: The fruit of Serviceberries is of fine quality, being juicy and sweetish.
-Early European settlers, learning from the native population, found then most useful for puddings and pies, the seeds giving a cherry flavor.
+Early European settlers, learning from the native population, found them most useful for puddings and pies, the seeds giving a cherry flavor.
 Cooked berries were great for berry muffins.
 (Ref. #6).
 In some areas, disease and pests ruin a lot of berries.
 Over 40 species of birds are known to feed on the fruit.
 In areas where the plant was plentiful, those grown as trees were used for pulpwood and for wood handles as the wood is hard and heavy.

 Merritt Fernald (Ref. #6) wrote “Few wild fruits of such excellent quality as the Serviceberries are less known to the modern American, although by the Indians and the early European explorers of the continent the berries were among the most esteemed of our native fruits.”